Edgenesis/shifu/docs/design/deviceshifu/design-deviceShifu-lwm2m.md

 - Read
 - Write
 - Observe
 - Notify

 Each deviceshifuLwM2M should expose a UDP port for LwM2M communication.

-deviceShifu-LwM2M support two modes: normal and observe mode.
+deviceShifu-LwM2M supports two modes: normal and observe mode.
 - normal mode: just like the other deviceShifu, when call the instruction, deviceShifu will send Read or Write Request to deviceShifu and return response
 - [observe mode](https://guidelines.openmobilealliance.org/object-support/#observe-and-notify-multiple-resources): this mode will set the min and max notify time, then device will notify data when data changed or timeout. deviceShifu will record data, and return the data store in the memory cache when call the instruction. and this kind of mode also support read and write operation.

-deviceShifu will host a LwM2M server and listen on UDP 3683(LwM2M default port) and HTTP server(deviceShifu) on 8080.

-If the object is in observe mode, the LwM2M server must also handle notify requests from the device and update the data in the memory cache.

-If deviceShifu receives an instruction before the device is registered, it will return an error message.
+DeviceShifu will host an LwM2M server, listening on UDP port 3683 (the default LwM2M port), and an HTTP server on port 8080.
+When an object is in observe mode, the LwM2M server must handle notifications from the device and update the data in the memory cache.
+If DeviceShifu receives an instruction before the device is registered, it will return an error message.

 ```mermaid
 sequenceDiagram